rommelmcglothlin/music-player-thing/Readme.md

 The first thing to focus on will be adding the correct information to the screen.
 You will be doing this through a `drawResults` function that will need to be setup in `SongsController.js`

-> Your `drawResults` function will need to be registerd as a subscriber to the `songs` field in the store
+> Your `drawResults` function will need to await the search before it can be called

 > The `songs` is an `array` of `Song` class objects where you will find an example of in the models folder